Binding kinetics

 Fluorescence polarization

-Fluorescence polarization assays use polarized excitation light and measure the polarization of emission light to investigate a biomolecule and its binding kinetics.
-It is most often used to study protein-protein and protein-DNA binding, as well as enzyme activity.
+Fluorescence polarization assays are used to measure binding kinetics and are often used to study protein-protein interactions, protein-DNA binding, as well as enzyme activity.

 AlphaScreen